jndiogo/sibila/docs/setup-local-models.md

 Ahoy there matey!
 How can I assist ye today on this here ship o' mine?<|im_end|>
 ```

 Specific chat templates are needed for the best results when dealing with each model.
-Sibila uses a singleton class named FormatDir, that tries to automatically detect which template to use with a model, either from the model name or from embedded metadata, if available.
-This information is stored in the sibila/base_formatdir.json file, which contains several well templates for well-known models; and you can add your own templates as needed into other JSON configuration files.
+Sibila uses a singleton class named Models, that tries to automatically detect which template to use with a model, either from the model name or from embedded metadata, if available.
+This information is stored in JSON files named "base_formats.json".
+The base formats configuration file, which contains several well-known templates is available in "sibila/base_formats.json", and you can add your own templates as needed into other JSON configuration files.

 So, how to find the chat template for a new model you intend to use?
-When downloading a model file, you should look for mentions of the used chat template in its information page and then check if it's already available in FormatDir's base_formatdir.json initialization file.
+Chances are, that it's already included in the GGUF model file and you don't need to do anything.
+If you receive an error when creating the local model, you should look for mentions of the used chat template in its information page and add it to a "formats.json" file in the models folder.

-What if the model uses a new chat template that's not yet supported in FormatDir?
-It's becoming common to include the template in the model's GGUF file metadata, so you should look for a file named "tokenizer_config.json" in the main model files.
+If the chat template is not included in the GGUF file, you can look for a file named "tokenizer_config.json" in the main model files.
 This file should include an entry named "chat_template" which is what we want.
 For example in OpenChat's tokenizer_config.json:

 [https://huggingface.co/openchat/openchat-3.5-1210/blob/main/tokenizer_config.json](https://huggingface.co/openchat/openchat-3.5-1210/blob/main/tokenizer_config.json)